YoshaNir/corpint/README.md

 * Easily import data from databases or spreadsheets
 * Merge entities from multiple sources
 * Enrich data from OpenCorporates, Orbis, Wikipedia, Wikidata, Aleph
+* Geocode and normalise addresses using the Google Maps API
 * Mark duplicates
 * Generate a unified view of the resulting watchlist